mchangrh/discord-vc-timetracker/README.md

  `status:` status of bot - `online`, `idle`, `invisible`, `dnd`
  `token`: your super secret token from [discord](https://discordapp.com/developers/applications/)
  `prefix`: your desired prefix for the bot to respond to
- `statfile`: json file for stats
- `userfile`: json file for fetched usernames from IDs